javb99/ExpressionEvaluator/README.md

 # Run the Evaluator
 To run the project:
-- open the Xcode project in the `ExpressionEvaluator.xcodeproj`.
+- open the Xcode project `ExpressionEvaluator.xcodeproj`.
 - Press the run button (CMD+SHIFT+R)
 - Enter input in the [Xcode] console.